 How we measure rainfall

-Many different types of rain-gauge have been designed and used.
-Most consist of a circular collector, delineating the area of the sample, and a funnel that channels the collected rain into a measuring mechanism or into a reservoir where it may be measured at a later time.
-As the name implies, rain gauges measure rain not snow, hail or other forms of frozen precipitation.
+Many different types of rain-gauge have been designed and used, most consisting of a circular collector, delineating the area of the sample, and a funnel that channels the collected rain into a measuring mechanism.

 The entrance to the gauge through the funnel is narrow to avoid debris clogging the mechanism and undesirable evaporation in hot weather.